csev/dj4e/assn/dj4e_mkt4.md

 retrieves the list of favorites for the current user and add code to your `AdListView` to retrieve the favorites for the current logged in user.

-(4) Create the file `mkt/static/dj4e-favstar.js` and add the following Javascript code for our custom web component:
+(4) If the `market/site/wc/dj4e-favstar.js` file does not exist, create the `market/site/` and `market/site/wc` folders and the file `market/site/wc/dj4e-favstar.js` and add the following Javascript code for our custom web component: <!-- remove this after 2025 -->

     import { html, LitElement } from "https://cdn.jsdelivr.net/npm/lit@3.2.1/+esm";